violetajurgens/emg-controlled-bionic-hand/README.md

 During calibration, the user selects representative periods of rest, flexion, and extension from the recorded EMG signal.
 These selected periods are then divided into equal-length analysis windows, with each window containing a specified number of samples.
 This means that the classifier does not make a decision based on a single sample; each prediction is based on the behaviour of both EMG channels over a short period of time.
 For every analysis window, the program extracts three features from each channel: Mean Absolute Value (MAV), Root Mean Square (RMS), and Waveform Length (WL).
 Since two EMG channels are used, each window is represented by six feature values in total.

-* **Mean Absolute Value (MAV)** is the average of the absolute EMG amplitudes inside the window.
+* Mean Absolute Value (MAV) — the average of the absolute EMG amplitudes inside the window.
 It therefore provides a simple measure of the overall amplitude of the signal.
 Taking the absolute value is important because EMG contains both positive and negative values, which would otherwise partially cancel each other out when averaged.

-* **Root Mean Square (RMS)** is calculated by squaring each EMG sample, averaging the squared values, and then taking the square root.
+* Root Mean Square (RMS) — calculated by squaring each EMG sample, averaging the squared values, and then taking the square root.
 It is similar to MAV because it also shows the strength of muscle activity, but it is more sensitive to large peaks in the EMG signal.

-* **Waveform Length (WL)** is calculated by adding together the absolute differences between consecutive EMG samples in the window.
+* Waveform Length (WL) — calculated by adding together the absolute differences between consecutive EMG samples in the window.
 It describes how much the signal changes over time.
 This is useful because it adds information about the shape and variability of the EMG signal, rather than only its amplitude.

 The classifier works with three possible states: REST, FLEXION, and EXTENSION.
 REST means that neither muscle group is intentionally contracting, FLEXION corresponds to closing the hand, and EXTENSION corresponds to opening it.
 In the final control system, these states are translated into the commands HOLD, CLOSE, and OPEN.